cran/tint/README.md

 ### Usage

-Install from [CRAN](https://cran.r-project.org) as any other package, e.g. via
+Install from [CRAN](https://cran.r-project.org) as any other package via

 ```r
 R> install.packages("tint")
 ```

-and the use _e.g._ as a Markdown template via RStudio, or call `rmarkdown::render()` directly.
+and then use as a Markdown template via RStudio, or call `rmarkdown::render()` directly.

 ### Requirements

-Beyond the R package dependencies a working `pandoc` binary is needed.
-RStudio installs its own copy, otherwise do what is needed on your OS (_i.e._ something like `sudo apt-get install pandoc pandoc-citeproc`).
+Beyond the R package dependencies, a working `pandoc` binary is needed.
+RStudio installs its own copy, otherwise do what is needed on your OS (_i.e._, something like `sudo apt-get install pandoc pandoc-citeproc`).

 The pdf mode requires a fairly complete LaTeX installation.
-On Debian/Ubuntu, the following packages should provide working set:
+On Debian/Ubuntu, the following packages should provide a working set:

 ```
 texlive-base